jannisdickmann/pycluster/README.md

-# Pycluster
+# PyCluster
 *A python script to efficiently run scripts on a slurm cluster.*

 ## General usage

 The python script `pycluster.py` assumes that one executable (for example a Geant4 simulation, or Python) needs be executed many times, each time with a different input file.
-Pycluster will do all the repetitive steps for you like creating input files and submitting a slurm job array.
+PyCluster will do all the repetitive steps for you like creating input files and submitting a slurm job array.
 You will need to define a template for the input files and the python script will generate copies of it filling placeholders with variables that you can define in a [JSON](https://en.wikipedia.org/wiki/JSON) configuration file.